honeycombio/gha-buildevents/README.md

     # Required: a Honeycomb API key - needed to send traces.
     apikey: ${{ secrets.BUILDEVENTS_APIKEY }}

-    # Required: the Honeycomb dataset to send traces to.
-    dataset: gha-buildevents_integration

     # Required: the job status, this will be used in the post section and sent
     # as status of the trace.
 Must always be ${{ job.status }}.
     job-status: ${{ job.status }}

+    # Optional: the Honeycomb dataset to send traces to.
+Defaults to `buildevents`
+    dataset: buildevents

     # Optional: this should only be used in combination with matrix builds.
 Set
     # this to a value uniquely describing each matrix configuration.